 Mental Health in Young People research initiative

-‘Mental Health in Young People’ is a new research initiative at the University of Bristol, led by the Elizabeth Blackwell Institute.
-The initiative will look at ways to improve mental health and wellbeing for young people, with a particular focus on University students.
+‘Mental Health in Young People’ is a research initiative at the University of Bristol, led by the Elizabeth Blackwell Institute.
+The initiative is looking at ways to improve mental health and wellbeing for young people, with a particular focus on University students.

 A growing concern

 Mental health is one of the most challenging public health issues of our time.
 Nationally, and indeed globally, there is increasing concern about mental health challenges facing young people as a result of the growing pressures of living, studying and working in today’s world.

 Approximately one in four people in the UK will experience a mental health problem each year, and around 75% of adults with mental illness first experience symptoms before the age of 25.
 Students sometimes struggle; a recent analysis by Universities UK (UUK) highlighted a six-fold increase in the number of UK students who disclose a mental health condition to their university since 2007.